maazq30/notes-app-final/README.md

+Notes App
-The Notes App is a mobile application developed in Android Studio to provide a seamless and efficient note-taking experience.
-It allows users to create, edit, organize, and manage notes effortlessly.
-The app eliminates the need for physical notebooks, offering a faster and more convenient way to store and retrieve information.
-With an intuitive user interface, it enhances user engagement by enabling easy categorization, search functionality, and reminder settings for important notes.
+The Notes App is a mobile application developed using Android Studio, designed to offer a smooth and efficient note-taking experience.
+It enables users to effortlessly create, edit, organize, and manage their notes in one place.

+By replacing traditional notebooks, the app provides a faster, smarter, and more convenient way to store and access important information anytime.

+Features:
+📝 Create and Edit Notes with a user-friendly interface

+📂 Organize Notes into categories for better management

+🔍 Search Functionality to quickly find notes

+⏰ Reminder Settings for important tasks or events

+📱 Responsive and Intuitive UI for a smooth user experience

 LOGIN PAGE:

 ![image](https://github.com/user-attachments/assets/cee85e69-6cf7-484f-8017-8faf065e6124)